7 Key Considerations for a Choosing a Right CRM

 An organization that goes from having no CRM to a CRM platform, needs to also undergo a culture change in terms of how they transact business and engage their clients in the world of institutional broking.
 Such culture change requires top management sponsorship and perseverance to see the project through its life cycle in order to gauge success over a 3-5 year period.

-An organization that is contemplating a move from an existing CRM to another platform/vendor needs to have a clear view of what it wants out of this move.
+An organization that is contemplating a move from an existing CRM software to another platform/vendor needs to have a clear view of what it wants out of this move.
 Again the commitment to the change management process is paramount to the success of this shift and reaping the benefits that drove the change decision in the first place.

 3. CRM choice is more a business decision than an IT decision

 In many broker-dealer organizations evaluation of a CRM platform is largely a technical review as opposed to a review where the client servicing or engagement function takes the lead in the evaluation process.
 While the IT evaluation is vital, one cannot under-estimate the importance of the actual user of the system as well as the managers that wish to drive enhanced customer experience, transparency and productivity across the division as a result of the CRM investment.
-Stakeholder buy-in is extremely important across the business units that are called upon to leverage the CRM in order to ensure success over the long-run.
+Stakeholder buy-in is extremely important across the business units that are called upon to leverage the CRM platforms in order to ensure success over the long-run.
 It is therefore critically important to identify and build key stakeholder “internal champions” for the cause and have them involved right from the planning to the ultimate implementation and business/client engagement phase of the CRM life cycle.

 4. Your CRM should be client-centric; and not about “you”